pagopa-archive/io-functions-sign/docs/architecture/decisions/templates/template.md

-# [ADR-0001] Implement X
+# 1. ADR title (choice to make)

-## Date: YYYY-MM-DD
+Date: YYYY-MM-DD

 ## Status

-Accepted / Proposed Deprecated / Superseded
+Accepted / Proposed / Deprecated / Superseded

 ## Context

-Describe which problem are you trying to solve.
+Describe which problem are you trying to solve and the possibile solutions in terms of UX, Scalability, Autonomy, Adaptability,Security, Privacy, Simplicity.

-## Decision

 ### Option 1